-I've been fortunate to work with a wide range of museums, heritage organisations and publications throughout my career.
+I've been fortunate to work with a wide range of museums, publishers, heritage and tourism organisations throughout my career.
 Here is some of the feedback I've received:

 "Sarah...is exactly the kind of consultant you want to work with - intelligent, motivated and focused on delivery."
 Nick Poole, Chief Executive, Collections Trust